sickcodes/Docker-OSX/README.md

     sickcodes/docker-osx:auto
 ```

-#### This example generates a specific set of serial numbers at runtime, with your existing image, at 1000x1000 display resolution.
+#### This example generates a specific set of serial numbers at runtime, with your existing image, at 1000x1000 display resolution

 ```bash
 # run an existing image in current directory, with a screen, with SSH, with nopicker.